bdaiinstitute/spot_ros2/README.md

 # Packages

-This repo consists of a series of ROS 2 packages for usage with Spot.
+This repository consists of a series of ROS 2 packages for usage with Spot.
 Further documentation on how each of these packages can be used can be found in their resepective README's.

 * [`spot_description`](spot_description): contains the URDF of Spot and some simple launchfiles for visualization.
 * [`spot_driver`](spot_driver): Core driver for operating Spot.
 This contains all of the necessary topics, services, and actions for controlling Spot and receiving state information over ROS 2.